-It could be many reasons why the small population differs from the reference population, such as the socio-economic conditions.
-In this spirit, and based on the general formula (24), we can isolate the effects of the two main components of the insurer's population model, by modifying the trend, the volatility or both.
+The mismatch between the insurer's population and the reference population can have many reasons, such as the socio-economic conditions.
+In this spirit, and based on the general formula (8), we can isolate the effects of the two main components of the insurer's population model, by modifying the trend, the volatility or both.
+In this Section, we consider b = b', therefore we use formula (21) for the insurer's mortality, together with formula (4) for the reference population.

-- 1. First effect: the insurer's portfolio has the same mean structure as the reference population (no differences in terms of general mortality pattern,) but its reduced size generates an extra volatility (extra vol). - 2.
+- 1. First effect: the insurer's portfolio has the same mean structure as the reference population (no differences in terms of general mortality pattern), but its reduced size generates an extra volatility (extra-vol). - 2.
 Second effect: the trend of the portfolio population is not similar to the trend of the reference population (significant differences in terms of mortality pattern, for instance linked to special job conditions or because of adverse selection issues).
 This can be translated into the model by different initial conditions and different targets (constant shift). - 3.
-Third effect: we combine the two effects (difference in terms of trends and presence of additional volatility).
+Third effect: we combine the two effects (difference in terms of trends and presence of an additional volatility).

-5.1 Volatility effect (extra vol)
+5.1 Volatility effect (extra-vol)

-Based on the general formula (24) of the insurer's population mortality, we can have the first extra vol case by taking the following assumption:
+Based on the general formula (21) of the insurer's population mortality, we can have the first extra-vol case by taking the following assumption: